-^{}May include terminations from Administrative Investigations initiated in previous years.
-Use of Force The most important purpose of law enforcement is the protection of human life.
+^{}May include terminations from Administrative Investigations initiated in previous years. ^{}The total number of terminations, resignations and retirements include more than one case involving the same employee.
+USE OF FORCE The most important purpose of law enforcement is the protection of human life.
 In order to be consistent with that purpose, the use of control, often referred to as the use of force, must be limited to situations involving the protection of human life, resistance to arrest, defense against physical assault or force necessary to perform official duties and/or self-defense or in the defense of others.
 The International Association of Chiefs of Police (IACP), Use of Force Project defines force as "that amount of effort required by police to compel compliance from an unwilling subject," and excessive use of force as "the application of an amount and/or frequency of force greater than that required to compel compliance from a willing or unwilling subject."
 The IACP Use of Force Project collects data through reports of excessive use of force from citizen or department complaints against officers that are investigated and adjudicated (sustained) and counted as excessive force incidents.
 This force includes physical, chemical, impact, electronic and firearm force.
 The Palm Beach County Sheriff's Office records each use of force by members while acting in a professional capacity as a Deputy Sheriff.
 It is the responsibility of the Division of Internal Affairs, through the use of an advanced database, to collect a variety of data from those incidents to ensure the application of force by members of the agency is justified and within Agency policy.